-- i. use of another person's academic material (writing, drawings, ideas, and data) without reference or acknowledgement; - ii. summarising another person's written material by changing some words or altering the order of presentation without acknowledgement; - iii. use of the ideas of another person without acknowledgement of the source; - iv. copying the work of another student with or without that student's knowledge; - v. use of commissioned material, without reference or acknowledgement often termed ghost writing; - vi. use of additions or corrections by a proof reader with relevant knowledge in the subject; - vii. collusion with another student or other students; - viii. self-plagiarism (as defined above). - ix. reproduction of model answers, in whole or in part, from any source in assessments and examinations. - 9.6.2 Where an allegation of plagiarism is made, the Head of Department will consult the Department of Governance to ascertain whether the student has previously committed plagiarism.
-The Head of Department must determine whether or not the case is a major offence and where there is an allegation of a major or repeat offence of plagiarism, shall forward to the Department of Governance a signed Major Plagiarism Referral Form (Appendix 6b) together with all relevant documentation.
+- i. use of another person's academic material (writing, drawings, ideas, and data) without reference or acknowledgement; - ii. summarising another person's written material by changing some words or altering the order of presentation without acknowledgement; - iii. use of the ideas of another person without acknowledgement of the source; - iv. copying the work of another student with or without that student's knowledge; - use of commissioned material, without reference or acknowledgement often termed ghost writing (see 9.7 below); - vi. the inclusion of content generated by AI where this is not an explicit element of the assessment (see 9.8 below); - vii. use of additions or corrections by a proof reader with relevant knowledge in the subject;

+- viii. collusion with another student or other students via any means including in person, via text, email, social media or any form of electronic communication; - ix. self-plagiarism (as defined above). - x. reproduction of model answers, in whole or in part, from any source in assessments and examinations - 9.6.2 Where an allegation of plagiarism is made, the Head of Department or an Investigator appointed by them, will consult the Department of Governance to ascertain whether the student has previously committed plagiarism.
+The Head of Department/Investigator must determine whether or not the case is a major offence and where there is an allegation of a major or repeat offence of plagiarism, shall forward to the Department of Governance a signed Major Plagiarism Referral Form (Appendix 6b) together with all relevant documentation.